DIY Campervan Conversion on a Tiny Budget in Less Than 1 Week

 Not at all!

-We bought a van (that was in dire need of some TLC) for cheap, and transformed it into a livable home with all the campervan essentials in less than one week of working time.
+We bought a van (that was in dire need of some TLC) for cheap, and transformed it into a livable home in less than one week from start to finish.
 Plus, this was our very first time doing anything like this and we had very few tools to use.

 If we can do it, so can you!